norequests/voice-to-slop/README.md

 # Telegram Voice Hotkey

-A macOS menu bar app that lets you send Telegram voice notes with a global keyboard shortcut.
+A macOS menu bar app that lets you send Telegram voice notes to your Openclaw with a global keyboard shortcut.

 Hold a hotkey → record → release → voice note sent as **you** via Telegram's User API.